hco/HCOAutoWiringBundle/README.md

 </service>
 ```

+Something similar will work with YAML, as i just use tags on services.

 ### Example with Primary
 If we tag the service *baz* as primary, it will be used as the StdClass dependency of our *ServiceWithDependency*.
 See the following services.xml as an example.